What is a pathway?

 Can I add notes to items in my pathway?

 Yes!
 Click the cog icon on the right of each asset.

 A window will open that allows you to customize learning objectives and notes for each item.

 How long should my pathway be?

 It's up to you!
-The length of your pathway will depend on your learning context and the learning objectives you have for your learners.
+The length of your pathway will depend on your learning context and the learning objectives you have in mind.
 We recommend including anywhere between 6-15 assets in a pathway.

 Yes!
 You can clone any of your own private pathways, or any public pathway, in order to customize it for different learning contexts.
 The cloned pathways will be saved to your private library.

 When you find a pathway you would like to clone, click the menu at the upper right hand side of the description and select Clone.
 You can then edit it following the instructions above.